cybertraining-dsc/su21-reu-362/project/index.md

 ---
 date: 2021-06-16
-title: "Automated Detection and Classification of Breast Cancer Subtypes using Machine Learning Algorithms"
+title: "Investigating the Classification of Breast Cancer Subtypes using KMeans"
 linkTitle: AI in Healthcare
 tags: ["project", "reu"]
-description: "This project provides a means to classify molecular breast cancer subtypes based on gene expression using the approach of machine learning algorithm."
+description: "This project provides an insight into the classification of a proetomic dataset into clusters that r."
 author: Kehinde, Ezekiel
 github_url: https://github.com/cybertraining-dsc/su21-reu-362/edit/main/project/index.md
 resources: